-The following table provides information with respect to the anticipated beneficial ownership of our common stock by (1) each of our stockholders who we believe will be a beneficial owner of more than 5% of our outstanding common stock, (2) each of our directors, (3) each named executive officer and (4) all of our executive officers and directors as a group.
-We base the share amounts on each person's beneficial ownership of Quanex Corporation common stock as of January 10, 2008.
+The following table provides, as of February 14, 2008, information with respect to the anticipated beneficial ownership of our common stock by (1) each of our stockholders who we believe will be a beneficial owner of more than 5% of our outstanding common stock, (2) each of our directors, (3) each named executive officer and (4) all of our executive officers and directors as a group.
+The share amounts listed below include securities that are beneficially owned by virtue of the fact that the holder has the right to acquire beneficial ownership of such security within 60 days, in accordance with Section 13d-3(d) of the Exchange Act.